List of accidents and incidents at John F. Kennedy International Airport: 2023

 A near-collision occurred when American Airlines Flight 106 crossed Runway 4L while Delta Air Lines Flight 1943 was using it for takeoff.
 After being warned by the air traffic controllers, Flight 1943 successfully aborted its takeoff after slamming on the brakes and stopped 1,000 feet away from the intersection.
 The flight returned to the gate and was delayed overnight.
 The NTSB determined that the American Airlines crew were instructed to taxi to 4L via B, and hold short of Kilo.
-The Ground Controller then gave AAL106 clearence to cross 31L at Kilo.
+The Ground Controller then gave AAL106 clearance to cross 31L at Kilo.
 They read this back.
 Instead, the AAL crew kept going on Juliet and crossed 4L.
 The ASDE-X system in the Kennedy Tower cab alerted the Local Controller to a safety alert.
 The NTSB determines the probable cause to this incident is the loss of situational awareness of the AAL 106 crew.
 Contributing factors include the failure of the Ground controller not noticing the deviation of taxi, timing of the runway safety light system.
 The FAA issued multiple recommendations to prevent an incident like this.